New Orleans Pelicans Injury Report: Will Zion Williamson Play Against Thunder Tonight? Deets Inside

 Will Zion Williamson Play Against the Thunder Tonight?

-The lack of consistent efforts led to a devastating loss for the Pelicans who managed a 45.2% shooting average from the field, including a seven of 26 beyond the arc, whilst letting the Thunder garner a robust 59% shooting score.
-Jonas Valanciunas emerged as the highest scorer for the Pelicans with 19 points and seven rebounds.
+The second half was no different.
+The Pelicans' deficit never got below 10 points, and they ended up losing the game.
+Shooting only 38.1% from the field and 28% from three-point range, they also gave up the ball 20 times.
+Their top-scorer was Brandon Ingram, who managed 19 points.

-As far as the postseason stands, the Pelicans rank at an average of 15th for scoring offense, amassing approximately 92 points per game on average.
-They hold a steady 9th position in terms of rebounding, collecting 43.5 rebounds per evening and securing 14th place for assists with an average of 19 nightly assists.
+The Pelicans rank 16th in the league in scoring offense during the postseason, averaging 89.7 points per game this season.
+They stand 6th in rebounding, contributing 44 boards a game, while they rank 15th in assists, averaging 18.7 per game.

-In terms of postseason defense, the statistics show the Pelicans tied for 11th position, conceding 109 points per game so far.
-CJ McCollum leads the team in the postseason with a 17.5-point and five-assists per-game average.
+In terms of postseason scoring defense, the Pelicans come 10th in the league, conceding 108 points per game so far.
+CJ McCollum, averaging 17 points and 5.7 assists per game, leads the Pelicans in the postseason.
+Jonas Valanciunas, Brandon Ingram, Trey Murphy III, and Herbert Jones are reliable secondary scoring options.

-Jonas Valanciunas with an average of 16 points, and 13.5 rebounds, Brandon Ingram with 15 points, Trey Murphy III with 14.5 points, and Herbert Jones with 13.5 points follow closely as strong scoring options.
+Najj Marshall, Matt Ryan, Dyson Daniels, Jose Alvarado, Jeremiah Robinson-Earl, Larry Nance Jr., Jordan Hawkins, and Cody Zeller are all critical contributors to the Pelicans' squad.

 ALSO READ: Denver Nuggets Injury Report: Will Nikola Jokic Play Against Lakers Tonight?
 Deets Inside